trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 )

-Notifies when all the account’s information has finished.
+Notifies when all the accountÃ¢â‚¬â„¢s information has finished.

 -

 def accountDownloadEnd(self, accountName: str):

-​    print("AccountDownloadEnd.
+Ã¢â‚¬â€¹    print("AccountDownloadEnd.
 Account:", accountName)